-2. Maximum Number
+Maximum Number 2.

-- a.
-No more than two portable storage containers shall be located on a single lot or parcel of land. - b.
-No other type of container or shipping container is located on the same lot or parcel of land.
+- No more than two portable storage containers shall be located on a single lot or parcel of land. - h No other type of container or shipping container is located on the same lot or parcel of land.